oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     </if>

 2. One important detail to note with the RAG query that we are using in the chatbot.
 We have added a System Prompt that helps the LLM respond with relevant, accurate and safe responses.
-We want the chatbot's responses to look like they came from a real Support representative.
+We want the chatbot's responses to look like they came from a real Support Representative.
 The following is the System Prompt that is used:

     ```[]
     If the question cannot be answered based on the above context, say "Information Not Found!".